 Watch this space – these could be the farms of the future.

-Igloo don’t offer renewables – yet – but what they do offer is smart energy.
+Igloo doesn’t offer renewables – yet – but what they do offer is smart energy.
 The company uses technology to empower customers and help them understand their energy usage in order to limit waste.

 In January, Igloo launched an EV charging app in partnership with Tesla.
-The app links a customer’s EV and Igloo accounts then automatically charges the vehicles in times when carbon emissions are at their lowest – for example, during periods when the National Grid is powered by renewables.
+The app links a customer’s EV and Igloo accounts and then automatically charges the vehicles in times when carbon emissions are at their lowest – for example, during periods when the National Grid is powered by renewables.

-Kabloom sell products which are unabashedly fun as well as eco-friendly.
+Kabloom sells products which are unabashedly fun as well as eco-friendly.
 ‘Seedboms’, shaped like grenades, are biodegradable packages filled with themed selections of seeds.
 There’s a catnip seedbom, a butterfly bom, and a pollinator beebom.
 It’s pretty simple really: you soak it, throw it, grow it.

 You can be good and grow them in your own garden, or you can be better and try guerrilla gardening – seedboming neglected public spaces to make them greener and help local wildlife.